aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-presentation-to-html-with-css-files/_index.md

 ## 7. FAQs

 ### Q1: How can I install Aspose.Slides for .NET?
-You can download Aspose.Slides for .NET from the official website: [Download Aspose.Slides](https://releases.aspose.com/slides/net/)
+You can download Aspose.Slides for .NET from the website: [Download Aspose.Slides](https://releases.aspose.com/slides/net/)

 ### Q2: Do I need a license for Aspose.Slides for .NET?
 Yes, you can obtain a license from [Aspose](https://purchase.aspose.com/buy) to use the full features of the API.